restic/restic.github.io/_drafts/restic-foundation1-cdc.md

 When restic saves a file, it first computes the Rabin Fingerprints for all 64 byte sequences in the file, so it starts by computing $$F(b_0\dots b_{63})$$, then $$F(b_1\dots b_{64})$$, then $$F(b_2\dots b_{65})$$ and so on.
-You get the idea.
 For each fingerprint, restic then tests if the lowest 21 bits are zero.
 If this is the case, restic found a new chunk boundary.

-A chunk boundary therefore depends only on the last 64 byte before the boundary, in other words the end of a chunk depends on the last 64 bytes of a chunk.
-This means that for our example above where the user creates a backup of a file and then inserts bytes at the beginning of the file, restic will find the chunk boundary of the first chunk (which has some additional bytes inserted at the beginning).
+A chunk boundary therefore depends only on the last 64 bytes before the boundary, in other words the end of a chunk depends on the last 64 bytes of a chunk.
+Returning to our earlier example, if a user creates a backup of a file and then inserts bytes at the beginning of the file, restic will find the same chunk boundary for the first chunk during the second run.
+The content of this first chunk will have changed (due to the additional bytes), but any subsequent chunk will remain identical thanks to the content-defined chunk boundaries.
-The same is true for the boundaries of all chunks in the file.
-So on a subsequent backup, restic will detect that the first chunk has changed, but all the other chunks from the file are the same.

 Let's say our file consists of 4MiB data, and restic detects the following chunk boundaries, where "offset" is the byte offset of the last byte of the sliding